By Peter Kross

 Badly wounded, Trujillo scrambled out of the car, looking for the assassins.
 Meanwhile, De la Maza and Imbert doubled back.
 Trujillo had no chance.
 He was shot down by the two men and died on the spot.
 The conspirators put Trujillo’s body in the trunk of a car and parked it two blocks from the American consulate.

-After killing Trujillo, the assassins fled to various parts of the country, hoping to evade the huge manhunt that was soon to descend upon them.
+After the Rafael Trujillo assassination, the assailants fled to various parts of the country, hoping to evade the huge manhunt that was soon to descend upon them.
 Whatever hope the assassins had of a coup being initiated upon the death of Trujillo was for naught.
 His sadistic son and heir apparent, Ramfis, took over the presidency and rounded up all the conspirators.
 They were summarily executed, some of them being fed to sharks.

 The Dominican Republic Unravels